 Yellowhead Tribal College is a proud community partner delivering upgrading programs as well as accredited post-secondary courses, certificates, diplomas, and degrees.
 All our programs are supported by and foster First Nations culture and language.

-• The Learning Centre Literary Association… traces its roots back to the spring of 1981, when Sister Beryl Stone initiated tutoring sessions for inner-city women in a modest storeroom within the Bissell Centre, affectionately named “The Learning Room.”
+We welcome all students at all stages in their educational journey.
+Whoever you are, wherever you are from, there is a place for you at YTC!” - The Learning Centre Literary Association… traces its roots back to the spring of 1981, when Sister Beryl Stone initiated tutoring sessions for inner-city women in a modest storeroom within the Bissell Centre, affectionately named “The Learning Room.”
 By the onset of fall that year, the demand for educational services grew, prompting the recruitment of volunteer tutors to support expanding student numbers.

 Recognizing the critical need for an adult literacy program within Edmonton’s inner city, the initiative gained momentum.
 In 1985, everyone involved with the Centre obtained essential funding which facilitated the relocation of the Learning Centre to Boyle Street Co-op, marking a pivotal step in its evolution.